GRFAW Student Application Form

 The Canadian Gene Cure Foundation (CGCF) is responsible for:

-• Placing students in labs as close to their home as possible
+• Placing students in labs as close to their home as possible.
+PLEASE NOTE: up to 35% of the selected applicants may be placed outside of their own city and even province.

 • Air travel and accommodation grants will be made available to those students who will be required to travel based on location of their placement.
 These grants will be for a set amount and awarded only to those requiring out of town travel.